Fordhall Community Land Initiative

 A booklet has been written by Charlotte Hollins highlighting all the key points of the Fordhall Farm campaign.
 This is great if you are thinking of doing something similar yourselves and don’t know where to start!

-How to set up a community-owned farm, by Charlotte Hollins
+How to set up a community-owned farm

-Plus the Community Shares Unit has created a Step-by-Step guide to community shares.
+Plus, the Community Shares Unit has created a Step-by-Step guide to community shares.
 Follow this link to find out if community shares are for you CLICK HERE

 What do our shareholders say about Fordhall ten years on from the share offer?